Human Vitamins and Supplements for Dogs – How Safe Are They?

 Human vitamins and supplements for dogs.
 Hmmm…sounds rather contradictory, doesn’t it?
 But as time marches on, dog experts and veterinarians are accepting this unique relationship regarding humans and dogs.
 They also make it a priority to point out vitamin and supplementary issues with toxicity if not handled properly.

 As we know, human vitamins and supplements are designed for people, while dog vitamins and supplements are for dogs.
-After all, as Google states above, humans and dogs are mammals.
 Dog and human vitamins and supplements for dogs provide the boost that their body needs or to supplement what their body is lacking, as in people.

 Sometimes we think to ourselves, “Are these mineral supplements beneficial for our best friends?”
 The best way to find out is to go to the good ole’ family vet and thoroughly discuss their opinion on the subject of human vitamins and supplements for dogs.